 The park below it contains beautiful pansies in bloom, a tree in blossom

-The blossom tree Posted by Picasa and a maze commemorating the millennium.
+The blossom tree and a maze commemorating the millennium.
 Adjoining the church, this park is very beautiful.
 There were robins here too!
 I followed the course of the Brent over a bridge and through the Ealing Council golf course onto a reclaimed landfill site, and into the suburb of Greenford.
 I saw a jay in Perivale Park.
 Also in Greenford it seems that people do not move when their house is too small: they build on to them.
 This picture was one of the worst examples but by no means untypical.

 Beauty in Suburbia?
-(Greenford) Posted by Picasa
+(Greenford)

 Why do people ruin a perfectly well proportioned house?
 Later in this street the houses were better and some pictures could really be beauty in suburbia.
 However the Central Line Viaduct dominates the backs of these houses.
 It is a c.1930s structure built of concrete to mimic a Victorian viaduct with arches and bricky lines on it.
 It looks absurd and false.
 I ended my walk at Greenford station with a look at what is next to come.